Alberta Poetry Yearbook: Editors

 The Alberta Poetry Year Book was edited by Ida Alberta Scouten for twenty-years.
 Scouten was evidently a writer's dream of an editor as she was reported to carry on an extensive and sympathetic correspondence with many of the contributors, winners and losers alike.
 She remained as editor of the Alberta Poetry Year Book until 1951 when poor health forced her to relinquish editorship.
-June Fritch succeeded Scouten in 1952 and edited the for the next 27 years until the cancellation of the Alberta Poetry Year Book in 1980.
+June Fritch succeeded Scouten in 1952 and edited for the next 27 years until the cancellation of the Alberta Poetry Year Book in 1980.
 Following the revival of the Alberta Poetry Year Book in late 1980, Taylor served as editor.
 She held this position until 1985 when she was succeeded by R. John Hayes (1986-87), and finally Jane Livingston who occupied the position of editor from 1988-89.